dywisor/roverlay/doc/rst/usage.rst

 * for generating documentation files: python docutils >= 0.9

-* hardware requirements (when the default configuration):
+* hardware requirements (when using the default configuration):

    disk
+      * 50-55GB disk space for the R packages
       * a filesystem that supports symbolic links
-      * 50-55GB disk space for the R packages when using the default R package hosts (CRAN with archive, BIOC, R-Forge and Omegahat)
-      * <a lot of inodes for PORTAGE_RO_DISTDIR/__tmp__ and the overlay>
+      * there will be many small-sized files (ebuilds), so a filesystem with lots of inodes and a small block size may be advantageous

    memory
       up to 600MB which depends on the amount of processed packages and the write mechanism in use.
 The amount can be halved (approximately) when using a slower one.

-   other
-      No other hardware requirements. <as a measurement for computing speed, i/o requirements:
-      overlay creation takes 3-4h on modern desktop hardware with overlay writing to a tmpfs, most time is spent for Manifest creation>
+   time
+      Expect 3-6h execution time, depending on computing and I/O speed.

 ---------------------
  via emerge (Gentoo)
 ---------------------

 A live ebuild is available, `roverlay-9999.ebuild`_.
-Add it to your local overlay and run ``emerge roverlay``, which will also install all config files into */etc/roverlay*.
+Add it to your local overlay and run ``emerge roverlay``, which also installs all necessary config files into */etc/roverlay*.

 ---------------------
  Manual Installation